AAJ National Committees

 The educational arm of AAJ; responsible for all AAJ educational programs and the education policy of AAJ.
 Qualifications: Any voting member of AAJ who has either taught or attended a college, seminar, and convention is eligible to serve as a member of the NCA Board.

 National Finance Council (NFC)

-Established in 2005, the NFC leads all of AAJ’s fundraising campaigns, including Leaders Forum, PAC, special projects, and political fundraising for candidates in order to provide the necessary resources AAJ needs to sustain a prosperous and viable association which continues to meet the needs of its membership.
-Committee members must be willing to work hard to assist AAJ in the various fundraising campaigns.
+Established in 2005, the National Finance Council leads all fundraising campaigns, including Leaders Forum and political fundraising for candidates, in order to provide the necessary resources the American Association for Justice needs to sustain a prosperous and viable association that continues to meet the needs of its membership.

 Organization Review Committee (ORC)